alan-forbes-cp/repo1/README.md

-# Rationale for 'internal testing access via comment triggers' workflow:
+# XRationale for 'internal testing access via comment triggers' workflow:

 'Org contact user' supplies a list of login names and a unique org 'trigger string' (as per login names, this should contain alphanumeric characters and dashes)
 - usage for trigger strings in comments is then: **/<trigger-string>**